greenelab/text_mined_hetnet_manuscript/manuscript.md

 Edge-specific label functions improves performance over edge-mismatch label functions.
 Each line plot header depicts the edge type the generative model is trying to predict, while the colors represent the source of label functions.
 For example orange represents sampling label functions designed to predict the Compound treats Disease (CtD) edge type.
-The x axis shows the number of randomly sampled label functions being incorporated onto the database only baseline model (point at 0).
+The x axis shows the number of randomly sampled label functions being incorporated into the database-only baseline model (point at 0).
 The y axis shows area under the precision recall curve (AUPR).
 Each point on the plot shows the average of 50 sample runs, while the error bars show the 95% confidence intervals of all runs.
 The baseline and “All” data points consist of sampling from the entire fixed set of label functions.